-Does your Bottled Water Contain Nicotine?
-How about Pharmaceuticals?
+Does your Bottled Water Contain Pharmaceuticals and Nicotine?

 It looks like it very well may be.
-Researchers from the School of Public Health, Immunology and Medical Microbiology of Spain’s Rey Juan Carlos University analyzed ten brand of commercially available bottled waters.
+Researchers from the School of Public Health, Immunology and Medical Microbiology of Spain’s Rey Juan Carlos University analyzed ten brands of commercially available bottled waters.

 The researchers were surprised to learn that the brands of bottled water contained 58 active pharmaceuticals, and five of the ten brands contained significant amounts of nicotine.

 The nicotine content of these five brands ranged from 7 nanograms per liter to 15 ng/L. The researchers admitted that these levels were low.
 However, they added:

 “Despite the low nicotine concentration measured, the presence of this compound in bottled water still raises concern.
 Health risk assessment researchers have postulated that the risk to adult healthy humans from oral intake of nicotine at low levels is negligible.
 However, no studies have been conducted to assess the human health risk of vulnerable populations such as pregnant women and newborns.
 This population is the target of advertising on the purity and quality characteristics of bottled mineral water.”

 While this is the first study to document bottled waters containing these chemicals, there are other studies, even newer, confirming identifiable concentrations of nicotine, pharmaceuticals and pesticide chemicals in municipal drinking water supplies.

 UK drinking waters tested

 In the UK for example, the British Geological Survey analyzed and tested ground water and drinking water and also found nicotine along with caffeine and a variety of pharmaceuticals, such as carbamazepine and triclosan.